 Running the Google Analytics connection

-The Google Universal Analytics connection will send data from BlueConic to Universal Analytics according to the push frequency you set in steps 3 and 4 above.
+The Google Analytics connection will send data from BlueConic to Google Analytics according to the push frequency you set in steps 3 and 4 above.
 Remember to check the Export goal(s) box under Export Goals on the left-hand side, and at the top of the window, Save the connection and turn it on.

-Step 3: Start analyzing data in Google Universal Analytics
+Step 3: Start analyzing data in Google Analytics

 Once the connection has been made, events start to drip in at the Google Analytics side.
 To analyze the BlueConic data within Google Analytics, go to the following section:

 - Choose Reporting in the top navigation.